Summarize a Long Policy Document With AI

 Return, in plain active English (no legal hedge):

-1) The 3-5 things that genuinely changed vs previous version — cite section numbers.
+1) The 3-5 things that genuinely changed vs the previous version — cite section numbers.

-5) Specific answers to my 2-3 concerns, with section refs.
+5) Specific answers to my 2-3 concerns, with section references.

 6) One sentence on overall impact ("low / moderate / structural").